einzige/pose/readme.markdown

     end

-# Maintain the search index.
+# Maintain the search index

 The search index is automatically updated when Objects are saved or deleted.

-## Indexing existing objects in the database.
+## Indexing existing objects in the database
 If you have existing objects in the database before adding Pose, you can either save them again, or add them to the search index manually.
 Indexes are added per class.

     rake pose:reindex_all[MyClass]

-## Optimizing the search index.
+## Optimizing the search index
 The search index keeps all the words that were ever used around, in order to try to reuse them in the future.
 If you deleted a lot of objects, you can shrink the memory consumption of the search index by removing unused words.

     rake pose:cleanup_index

-## Removing the search index.
+## Removing the search index
 For development purposes, or if something went wrong, you can remove the search index for a class (let's call it "MyClass") completely.